lbolla/EMpy/README.md

 `EMpy (Electromagnetic Python)` is a suite of algorithms widely knonw and used in electromagnetic problems and optics: the transfer matrix algorithm, the rigorous coupled wave analysis algorithm and more.

+Run the examples in `examples/*` to have an idea how EMpy works.

+Visit https://github.com/lbolla/EMpy for more information.